netidx/netidx-book/src/administration.md

   a publisher crash.
 If the lower level `subscribe` function is used then on being disconnected unexpecetedly by the publisher all subscriptions are notified and marked as dead.
-The library user is free to retry, which could (randomly) choose a different, working, publisher if one is available.
+The library user is free to retry.
 The library user could also use `durable_subscribe` which will dilligently keep trying to resubscribe, with linear backoff, until it is successful.
-- Bug: There's not much that can be done to mitigate a system breaking bug.
-- Misconfiguration: Unfortunatly there isn't much that can be done to prevent misconfiguration.
-One thing that is done is that IP addresses are classified such that 127.0.0.1 doesn't end up in a resolver server that also hosts non local addresses.
+Regardless of whether you retry manually or use `durable_subscribe` each retry will go through the entire process again, so it will eventually try all the publishers publishing a value, and it will pick up any new publishers that appear in the resolver server.

 ### Resolver

 - Hang: Resolver clients deal with a resolver server hang with a dynamically computed timeout based on the number of requests in the batch.
-The rule is, minimum timeout 5 seconds or 10 microseconds per operation in the batch for reads or 30 microseconds per operation in the batch for writes, whichever is longer.
-So e.g. a 20 million item write batch would get 600 seconds to complete before a timeout.
-An expired timeout is treated as a connection failure, and so is handled the same way as a crash.
+The rule is, minimum timeout 15 seconds or 6 microseconds per operation in the batch for reads or 12 microseconds per operation in the batch for writes, whichever is longer.
+That timeout is a timeout to get an answer, not to finish the batch.
+Since the resolver server breaks large batches up into smaller ones, and answers each micro batch when it's done, the timeout should not usually be hit if the resolver is just very busy, since it will be sending back something periodically for each micro batch.
+The intent is for the timeout to trigger if the resolver is really hanging.
 - Crash: Resolver clients deal with crashes differently depending on whether they are read or write connections.
   - Read Connections (Subscriber): Abandon the current connection, wait a random